Last updated on July 6, 2026

 Rent trends in Niles, IL

-Average rent prices in Niles have increased by 5% over the last month and have decreased by 23% since last year.
+Average rent prices in Niles have remained the same over the last month and have decreased by 3% since last year.

 Rent trends